 I am truly the definition of extravert so I love to be with people and photograph the beauty they ALL have!
-So teaching comes natural to me as I want everyone to be able to feel the joy when they get that aweseome shot using the skills they have learned from me.
+So teaching comes naturally to me as I want everyone to be able to feel the joy when they get that awesome shot using the skills they have learned from me.

 I not only LOVE being a photographer but I love to work with students and see them learn to love photography as much as I do.
 When that "lightbulb" goes off and seeing the excitement and light in their eyes truly brings me joy.

 Ms. Beth is a fantastic instructor and very patient.
 I love the way she teaches and is very knowledgeable with her craft.
 I recommend any and everybody to take her lessons.

 Beth is an amazing photographer and instructor.
 Extremely knowledgeable and patient.
 Beth was able to tailor her lessons to accommodate my busy schedule.
 Her professionalism is second to none.
 I highly recommend Beth Moskal to everyone!!!

 During the first private lesson I will evaluate their skill level and then come up with an acceptable lesson plan to improve their skill and work on topics they are interested it developing.

 I have been a professional portrait photographer since 2011.
 I started my photography journey in 1986 when I started a photography class in high school.